AdriaArray - Seismic networks

 EIDA Token

-• The seismic data will be available to the participants through EIDA nodes.
+• The seismic data is available to the participants through EIDA nodes.

 • The metadata are openly available, but accessing the embargoed waveforms requires an authentification.